jocap/jumpinline.vim/README.md

 as many times as you like, without having to press space again.

-This works because *jumpinline.vim* runs as its own [submode](https://github.com/kana/vim-submode), which exits back to normal/visual mode after a short timeout - or automatically, if you press any other letter that isn't used by *jumpinline.vim*.
+This works because *jumpinline.vim* runs as its own [submode](https://github.com/kana/vim-submode), which exits back to normal mode after a short timeout - or automatically, if you press any other letter that isn't used by *jumpinline.vim*.

 This means that it is very easy to jump quickly to any position in the current line, without having to think about what character to jump to using `t`/`f`, or